-With the U.S. midterm elections over, some Cuba observers believe the time is ripe for a breakthrough in relations.
-As a second-term president, Obama doesn't have to worry about re-election.
+With the U.S. midterm elections over, some Cuba observers say the time was ripe for a breakthrough in relations.
+As a second-term president, Obama doesn’t have to worry about re-election.

 “The political stars are well aligned because both Obama and (Cuban leader) Raul Castro have repeatedly said that they’d like to see an improvement in relations,” said William LeoGrande, an American University professor and co-author of a new book, “Back Channel to Cuba,” which chronicles decades of negotiations between the two countries.

-In April 2015, at the Summit of the Americas in Panama, the two leaders may have an opportunity to meet face to face.
+In April 2015, at the Summit of the Americas in Panama, the two leaders will have an opportunity to meet face-to-face.

 “Richard Nixon went all the way to China, and Barack Obama only has to go to Panama,” he said.

-In Washington, senior administration officials predict more cooperation, with an important caveat.
+In Washington, senior administration officials predicted more cooperation, with an important caveat.

-"There is stuff we can do, but it has to start with Gross," one of the officials said.
+“There is stuff we can do, but it has to start with Gross,” one of the officials said recently, before Gross’ release.

 Administration officials say talks about a possible swap have taken place, but they’re hesitant to speak about whether those discussions are progressing.
 The White House came under fire after the recent swap of five Taliban detainees for the release of U.S. Army Sgt.
 Bowe Bergdahl.